 In terms of provincial distribution, the majority of accommodations are concentrated in the Western.
 Southern, and Central Provinces, collectively representing a significant share of the country's inventory.
 Specifically, the Western Province stands out with the highest allocation of rooms, comprising 34% of the total, followed by the Southern and Central Provinces at 26.6% and 16.6%, respectively.
-Conversely, the Northern Province has a notably lower proportion of rooms, accounting for only 1.8% of the total, indicating а disparity accommodation distribution across regions.
-Additionally, the Province contributes 5.2% of the total rooms available.
+Conversely, the Northern Province has a notably proportion of rooms, accounting for only 1.8% of the total, indicating disparity а accommodation distribution across Additionally, the reaions.
+Province contributes 5.2% of the total rooms available.

-distribution underscores This concentration of the accommodation sector in specific regions, potentially limiting the equitable development of tourism across the country.
-To foster more balanced growth and capitalize on the tourism potential of all provinces, there is a pressing need to diversify tourism development initiatives beyond the Western, Southern, and Central Provinces, ensuring that other regions. including the Northern and Uva Provinces. receive adequate attention and investment. approach can contribute to a more inclusive and sustainable tourism landscape nationwide.
+This distribution underscores concentration of the accommodation sector in specific regions, potentially limiting the equitable development of tourism across the country.
+To foster more balanced growth and capitalize on the tourism potential of all provinces, there is a pressing need to diversify tourism development initiatives beyond the Western, Southern, and Central Provinces, ensuring that other regions, including the Northern and Uva Provinces, receive adequate attention investment.
+This approach can contribute to a more inclusive and sustainable tourism landscape nationwide.